emetsger/osf-packaging/osf-cli/README.md

 This module supplies a command line interface (CLI) for retrieving a registration from an OSF instance and writing it locally into a package which conforms to the Data Conservancy packaging specification.

 ##How It Works
-The CLI uses functionality in the osf-packager module and the OSF JAva client in the osf-client package to attach to the OSF REST APIs (both v1 and v2) on an OSF instance specified by a configuration file whose location must be supplied by the user.
+The CLI uses functionality in the `osf-packager` module and the OSF Java client in the `osf-client` package to attach to the OSF REST APIs (both v1 and v2) on a running OSF instance specified by a configuration file whose location must be supplied by the user.
 Additional parameters will need to be supplied as indicated below.
-The packer code leverages a workflow from the Dataconservancy Package Tool GUI to construct the package once the content from the target registration has been retrieved.
+The packager code leverages a workflow from the Dataconservancy Package Tool GUI to construct the package once the content from the target registration has been retrieved.
 The package is then saved to a location specified by the user as a command line option.

 ##Command Line Usage